mdominiak/rails-template/README.md

-# README
+# Rails Template

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+The main goal is to provide Rails 7 application with working user registration and authentication (Devise) and TailwindCSS dark theme.

+The rails template comes preconfigured with:
-* Ruby version
+* Rails 7 on Ruby 3

-* System dependencies
+* PostgreSQL

-* Configuration
+* TailwindCSS dark theme

-* Database creation

-* Database initialization

-* How to run the test suite
+* Devise with test coverage

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* MiniTest/FactoryBot
+* Dockerfile for quick and easy development environment setup